parabirb/parabirb/README.md

 hi! i write software with a special focus on cryptography, mostly in javascript. i can be reached at parabirb#7775 on discord or parabirb (at) protonmail (dot) ch by email (i rarely read it, but i do get to emails eventually). this alias is where i do most of my interesting stuff.

 ## gpg
-all commits are signed with gpg. my key fingerprint is `07F988C86662F3821CEC1E39BFB779869FEE99D2` (sometimes commits may be signed through github's website, although rarely). you can get my key [here](https://keys.openpgp.org/vks/v1/by-fingerprint/07F988C86662F3821CEC1E39BFB779869FEE99D2).
+all commits are signed with gpg. my key fingerprint is `07F988C86662F3821CEC1E39BFB779869FEE99D2` (sometimes commits may be signed through github's website, although rarely). you can get my key [here](https://keys.openpgp.org/vks/v1/by-fingerprint/07F988C86662F3821CEC1E39BFB779869FEE99D2). vigilant mode is enabled, so you can check whether my commits are signed or not in the commit history. i sign every commit as of november 2021.

 ## my work
 ### antisocial (october 2021-present)